godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask5.md

 ### Potential Errors and Solutions

-* You might need to wait for MetaMask confirmation that your transaction has been included in a block before interacting with contract.
+* You might need to wait for MetaMask confirmation that your transaction has been included in a block before interacting with the contract.
 It can take about a minute.
 * If you get a CORS error in your web browser's console, try searching your code for a Godwoken RPC URL that is **not** using `https`.
 Change any instances of `http://godwoken-testnet-v1.ckbapp.dev` to `https://godwoken-testnet-v1.ckbapp.dev`.
-* There are a number of small differences that can potentially impact your application and cause problems if you're not aware of them.
+* There are a number of small differences that can potentially impact your application and cause problems if you're unaware of them.
 A list of these differences can be found [here](https://github.com/nervosnetwork/godwoken-polyjuice/blob/main/docs/EVM-compatible.md).